Suzuki Cervo: Cervo SS40 (2nd generation)

 In June 1982, an all-new Cervo was presented.
 Based on the underpinnings of the recently changed Alto/Fronte, the Cervo now sported front-wheel drive with a transversally mounted four-stroke engine.
 The F5A engine was the same as used in the SS40 Fronte.
-A twin-choke carb meant a whopping 29 PS was available, rather than the 28 PS in the "cooking" Alto/Mighty Boy.
+A twin-choke carb meant a whopping 29 PS was available, rather than the 28 PS in the everyday Alto/Mighty Boy.
 The Cervo offered a lower, much more sporty driving position than its Alto/Fronte sister cars.
 Anyone over 172 cm (5 ft 8 in) would certainly hit their head on the ceiling.
 Strangely, considering its supposedly sporty character, the Cervo was higher geared than its Fronte sister car.
 Top speed, however, either remained the same as the 110 km/h of the Fronte (according to one source), or a little bit higher, at 115 km/h, according to another.
 To distinguish the Cervo from the other SS40 versions, its model code was SS40C (Alto: SS40V, Fronte: SS40S, Mighty Boy: SS40T).

 The new more aerodynamic body looked a bit more plain than its sharp predecessor, but the fastback shape echoed Giugiaro's original design.
 The headlights were square, there was more glass than on the SS20 (but with a broad B-pillar) and the larger rear glass hatch (still not a proper hatch) now offered better access to a much more usable luggage space.
 The rear seat folded; some versions even offered a remote opening mechanism and heated rear window.
 The SS40 was also the first Cervo to offer automatic transmission, a two-speed.
 This all reflected a steady move away from the original "mini Gran Turismo" concept towards a much softer "Personal Car".

 When introduced, only a CS (4MT) or CS-Q (2AT) were offered (円580,000/620,000).
 In late September the more upscale CS-L (5MT) and CS-QL (2AT) were added to the lineup, offering (partially) fabric covered seats and a number of other conveniences at a starting price of 円687,000.
 All had 10-inch steel wheels.
 The automatic transmission was never too popular, offering only two gear ratios and considerably worse acceleration and gas mileage (down 20 percent), along with a higher price.

 In May 1983, less than a year after introduction, the Cervo received a light facelift.
 In light of new regulations, wing mirrors were moved to the doors and the screw holes on the fenders were covered up.
-The mechanical changes were light: a slightly adjusted cam profile, the compression rate was upped to 9,7:1 (previously 9,5), the EGR and catalytic converter were improved and the engine received an automatic choke and transistor ignition.
+The mechanical changes were light: a slightly adjusted cam profile, the compression rate was upped to 9.7:1 (previously 9.5), the EGR and catalytic converter were improved and the engine received an automatic choke and transistor ignition.
 Power remained 29 PS.
 There were also radial tired versions introduced, and disc brakes for the top-of-the-line CS-G. The lineup also received an overhaul, now looking as follows: